Check TPM Chip windows 11

 How to Check if your PC/Laptop has TPM 2.0 for Windows 11?

-Microsoft has shared the minimum system requirement list for Windows 11 operating system.
-Surprisingly, in order to be eligible for Windows 11, the TPM 2.0 chip is a must.
-Well, to boot up your system on Windows 11, your system should have a minimum of 4GB of RAM, 64GB of storage, 1 GHz or faster dual-core or higher 64-bit processor or System on a Chip, Trusted Platform Module (TPM) 2.0 ChipDirectX 12 compatible graphics / WDDM 2.x or later GPU, a display greater than a 9-inch display of 720p or higher as minimum requirements for Windows 11.
+Microsoft has shared the minimum system requirement list for the Windows 11 operating system.
+Surprisingly, to be eligible for Windows 11, the TPM 2.0 chip is a must.
+Well, to boot up your system on Windows 11, your system should have a minimum of 4GB of RAM, 64GB of storage, 1 GHz or faster dual-core or higher 64-bit processor or system on a Chip, Trusted Platform Module (TPM) 2.0 ChipDirectX 12 compatible graphics / WDDM 2.x or later GPU, a display greater than a 9-inch display of 720p or higher as minimum requirements for Windows 11.

 If your hardware meets all requirements, you’re eligible for Windows 11.
 Alternatively, you can also check whether your system is eligible for Windows 11 or not by using the PC Heath Checker app.
-One can easily find all the specs, but when it comes to gathering information about the TPM, it might be difficult for few people.
+One can easily find all the specs, but when it comes to gathering information about the TPM, it might be difficult for a few people.
 So, in this post, we’ll be discussing how to find out if your PC/Laptop has TPM 2.0 or is eligible for Windows 11 or not.

 What is TPM?